 Redfin and Zillow both provide the same basic iBuyer service via RedfinNow and Zillow Offers, respectively.

-If this is a proposition you’re open to, then the difference between the two companies is negligible.
 Your choice between them will come down to where your home is located and how much each service is willing to offer.